damogranlabs/classy_blocks/README.md

 Python classes for easier creation of openFoam's blockMesh dictionaries.

 > Warning!
 This project is currently under development and is not yet very user-friendly.
 It still lacks some important features and probably features a lof of bugs.
 However, you're welcome to suggest features, improvements, and point out bugs.
-Until it becomes a_pip package_ you can use it as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), use `sys.path.append()` or any other way you choose.
+Until it becomes a_pip package_ you can use it as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) or just download the code and import stuff to your project.

+> tl;dr: clone the [classy_examples](https://github.com/damogranlabs/classy_examples) repository, install `jinja2` and run `run.py`.

-# What is it
+# What Is It
 This is a collection of Python classes for creation of blockMeshDict files for OpenFOAM's blockMesh tool.
 Its purpose is to avoid manual entering of numbers into blockMeshDict and also avoid the dreadful `m4` or `#calc`.

 Since it is easier to crunch numbers and vectors and everything else with `numpy` it is a better idea to do that there and then just throw everything into blockMeshDicts.
 This tool is a link between these two steps.

-# When to use it
+# When To Use It
 - If your brain hurts during meticulous tasks such as manual copying of numbers from excel or even paper
 - If you don't want to waste energy on low-level stuff such as numbering vertices
 - If you have a rather simplish parametric model and would like to make a bunch of simulations with changing geometry (optimizations etc.)